ArchiveOfMerit/verified-academic-record/gamache-origins/READMEGAMACHEANCESTRY.md

 - controlled styling
 - lightweight navigation
 - a restricted content security posture
+- a branch-specific homepage filename and internal page linking structure

 The goal is stability, readability, and clean public presentation.

+## Naming Notes

+The current homepage file is:

+- `indexGamacheancestry.html`

+The current branch README file is:

+- `READMEGAMACHEANCESTRY.md`

+These custom filenames are intentional within the current branch structure, even though they differ from more conventional default filenames such as `index.html` or `README.md`.

 ## Future Additions